Mogle7Arkad/Mogle7Arkad/README.md

 ---
  ### About Me

-I am a  Digital enthusiast passionate about the web and how it works.
+A Front End Web Developer.

-🌱 I'm currently exploring and improving my skills and creating projects as per the course work demands. <br>
+🌱 I'm currently exploring and actively improving my skills and creating projects. <br>

 🤝 I'm open to opportunities and collaboration. <br>

-⚡ Fun fact: When not coding: I read books, surf the internet, play card games or see a movie.
+⚡ Fun fact: I love coding, I read books, I play board games, card games and badminton, I love people 😊.

 🔭 I have broad work experience on different fields and spheres of life.
-Want to know more?
-Meet me on my social media!
+Socialize with me on social media.

 ---
 ### Connect with me: